themuffinator/Quake2XP/trunk/Readme_Linux.txt

 running background processes, for saving battery or just to avoid hearing the GPU cooling fan.

+In case you experience audio delays, try selecting "PulseAudio" instead of "ALSA" as the sound device in the options menu.

 The music system has three modes (accessible through the options menu or the "s_musicsrc" cvar with integers from 0 to 3):
 - disabled: do not play anything.